schaefergregor/Examples.DDD/README.md

 # Examples.DDD

-Some collection for DDD examples in Typescript
+Some collection for DDD examples in Typescript to provide general functions for Domain Objects.

+- ValueObject
+- Entity
+- BaseAggregate